The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Relationship Between SSNR and Classical SNR

 \section{Relationship Between SSNR and Classical SNR}

-This appendix clarifies the precise relationship between the Structural Signal-to-Noise Ratio ($\ssnr$), as defined in our main analysis, and the classical Signal-to-Noise Ratio ($\textit{SNR}$) widely used in information theory and signal processing.
+This appendix clarifies the relationship between the Structural Signal-to-Noise Ratio (SSNR), as defined in our main analysis, and the classical Signal-to-Noise Ratio (SNR) widely used in information theory and signal processing.

-The classical SNR quantifies the ratio of the power of a pure signal to the power of confounding noise.
-For a zero-mean process, power is equivalent to variance.
-Given a pure signal component $\hat{S}$ with variance $\hat{\sigma}^2 = \E[\hat{S}^2]$ and an additive noise component $\epsilon$ with variance $\sigma_{\epsilon}^2 = \E[\epsilon^2]$, the classical SNR is defined as:
+The classical SNR quantifies the ratio of the power of a signal to the power of confounding noise.
+For explanatory purposes, consider an additive predictive decomposition:

-In our framework, the observed time series $S$ is modeled as a composite of the pure, structured signal $\hat{S}$ and the irreducible innovation noise $\epsilon$, such that $S = \hat{S} + \epsilon$.
-A standard assumption is that the signal $\hat{S}$ and the noise $\epsilon$ are statistically independent, which implies they are orthogonal ($\E[\hat{S} \epsilon] = 0$).
-This orthogonality allows the variance of the observed signal, $\sigma_z^2$, to be decomposed as a sum of the signal and noise variances: